Comparing Landscapes to Develop Treatment Alternatives

 -

-Make sure the Add Default Fuels Treatment/Disturbance Edit Rule heading is open (if not, click the arrow on the far right of the tab heading).
+Make sure the Add Default Fuels Treatment/Disturbance Edit Rule heading is open (if not, click the arrow next to the tab heading).

 - Select a treatment or disturbance.